back to the MAIN INDEX

 Yesterday evening I was peeing in the dark

-Between Madam Lucretia and St.Mark, 1
+between Madam Lucretia and St.Mark, 1

-When suddenly here comes a Swiss guard, 2
+when suddenly here comes a Swiss guard, 2

-Pouncing on me like a falcon, as harsh as ever.
+pouncing on me like a falcon, as harsh as ever.

-The he tried to take off my hat; I crammed it,
+then he tried to take off my hat; I crammed it,

-And holding the flap of my trousers, I flew past
+and holding the flap of my trousers, I flew past

-The Three Kings Arch, crying: « Come and get me ».
+the Three Kings Arch, crying: come and get me.

 I could hear that bloke 3 behind me saying

-As he panted: « Der Teufel!
+as he panted: « Der Teufel!
 4 Mr. Who-you-are,

-Pss, don't run that fast, I'm tired ».
+hey, don't run so fast, I'm tired ».

 And uttering a thousand incomprehensible words

-He blubbered: « Come here, son of a bitch,
+he blubbered: « Come here, son of a bitch,

-Let's have a good glass of wine ».
+we'll have a good glass of wine ».

 Rome, September 13th 1830